particle-iot/docs/src/content/getting-started/new.md

 The header format must be exactly that because the search feature uses that to delimit entries, and determine the date of entries
 --}}

+### Incorrect LTE M1 bands 2024-03-19

+The datasheets for the B402/B404 and BRN402/BRN404 listed the wrong LTE Cat M1 bands supported.
+It should be LTE Cat M1 bands: 2, 4, 5, 12, 13.

 ### Particle.subscribe clarification 2024-03-19

 Clarified that subscription updates occur only after loop is running.